ashafer01/python-dataschema/README.md

 * `SeqSpec` is for defining a sequence where each element must conform to one specific TypeSpec.
 The number of value elements must be exactly equal to the number of specified types.
 * `DictSpec` is for defining mapping/dictionary types.
 Keys may be any specific value (such as a string).
-They also may be any Spec, in which case the type keys are treated like a TypeSpec for all keys without a specific value match.
+They also may be any type or Spec, in which case they are treated like a TypeSpec for all keys without a specific value match.
-  For both modes of key, the value may be any TypeSpec.
+  For both modes of key, the value may be any type or Spec.
 Validating and canonicalizing cross-references within the mapping is also supported (see below).

 Three additional classes are available for user consumption.